Jukari2003/Mass-File-Renamer/README.md

   - Replace character(s) at the end of a file/folder
   - Delete characters(s) after a certain character(s)
   - Delete character(s) before a certain character(s)
   - Insert character(s) at a specific position.
+  - Remove Non-Latin Character(s) (Scrubs Unicode Chars)
+  - To Lower Case
+  - To Upper Case

 - Easy & Safe to use:
   - You will get a preview of what changes will look like before you accept.